-While sake is gaining more recognition around the globe as a delicious alcoholic beverage that can pair with food easily, it is nowhere as accessible and affordable as it is in its home country, Japan.
+While sake is gaining more recognition around the globe as a delicious alcoholic beverage that can pair with a variety of cuisines, it is nowhere as accessible and affordable as it is in its home country, Japan.

 Sake is produced in almost all prefectures of Japan with some unique regional styles.
 However, do not fret if your travel plans do not include all 47 prefectures in Japan.
 If you are just visiting the capital Tokyo, you can still find an amazing variety of sake from all across Japan in Tokyo’s ubiquitous sake shops.
-In some of them, you can even do sake tastings!
+At some of them, you can even join sake tastings!

 For a hands-on sake-making experience, join the 2-3 day Sake Brewing Experience in Nagano!
 The itinerary includes sake-brewing workshops, nihonshu tastings, sake pairings at a local restaurant, and overnight accommodation at a 100-year-old guesthouse.

 There is no shortage of sake shops in Tokyo but there are some special ones that are definitely worth visiting if you are curious about sake.
 Here are some shops where you can buy some great sake in Tokyo:

 1. Ginza Imadeya

 Located in the basement of Ginza Six, the newest and most fashionable mall in Tokyo’s chic shopping neighborhood, Ginza Imadeya boasts a vast selection of sake from all around Japan.
 Unlike at supermarkets, all sake bottles here are refrigerated and kept in dim light for optimal storing conditions.